Jeffery T. Kite-Powell: On Hieronymus Praetorius

-In July, 1995, Kite-Powell presented his paper entitled "The Hieronymus/Anonymous Question in the Visby (Petri) Tablature" at the Hamburg-Scandinavian Organ Festival in Hamburg, Germany.
-The Visby (Petri) Tablature itself documents three known contributors, Hieronymus Praetorius, his son Jacob Praetorius, and Johann Bahr as well as one anonymous composer.
+In July 1995, Kite-Powell presented his paper entitled "The Hieronymus/Anonymous Question in the Visby (Petri) Tablature" at the Hamburg-Scandinavian Organ Festival in Hamburg, Germany.
+The Visby (Petri) tablature itself documents three known contributors, Hieronymus Praetorius, his son Jacob Praetorius, and Johann Bahr as well as one anonymous composer.
 The "question" this paper addresses is that of the identity of the anonymous composer.
 There are "41 anonymous works—hymns, Kyries, Agnus Deis, and Sequences" contained within the tablature.
 Kite-Powell's research presented in his paper is aimed at unraveling this mystery.

 Cantores Musicæ Antiquæ

-In 1989, Kite-Powell founded the vocal group Cantores Musicæ Antiquæ [Singers of Early Music] with the "goal of performing music from 1200-1650 in a historically informed manner."
+In 1989, Kite-Powell founded the vocal group Cantores Musicæ Antiquæ [Singers of Early Music] with the "goal of performing music from 1200 to 1650 in a historically informed manner".
 The group is generally made up of between eight and twelve singers.
 These singers are undergraduates, masters, and doctoral students with majors ranging from voice to musicology.
 The group has performed at regional and national conventions throughout the southeastern United States and has been broadcast on National Public Radio's Millennium of Music.
 Several of the works performed by these groups were performed for the first time since their seventeenth century premieres.
-Tomás Luis de Victoria’s Officium Defunctorum (Requiem Mass à 6) is the most listened to performance and has garnered numerous reviews.
+Tomás Luis de Victoria's Officium Defunctorum (Requiem Mass à 6) is the most listened to performance and has garnered numerous reviews.